imrafaelmerino/java-fun/docs/README.md

 ```

 It has  2 + 3 possible values.
-A sum-type is a type that can be one of the multiple possible options.
+A sum-type is a type that can be one of the
+multiple possible options.
 In other words, S is either A or B.

 In FP, optics are used to work with ADTs.
 There are different kinds of optics.
-**Lenses** and **Optionals**(don't confuse with Java Optional class) work great with product-types. **Prisms** help us work with sum-types.
+**Lenses** and **Optionals**(don't confuse with Java Optional class) work
+great with product-types. **Prisms** help us work with sum-types.
+Optics allow
-Optics allow us to separate concerns.
+us to separate concerns.

 It's important to distinguish the following concepts:

 - The action.
-An action is a function that executes some operation over the focus of a path.
+An action is a function that executes some operation over the
+focus of a path.
 The most important actions are _get_, _set_ and, _modify_.
 - The path.
-The path indicates which data to focus on and where to find it within the structure.
+The path indicates which data to focus on and where to find it within
+the structure.
 - The structure.
 The structure is the hunk of data that we want to work with.
-The path selects data from within the structure,
+The path selects data from within the structure, and that data will be passed
-  and that data will be passed to the action.
+to the action.
 - The focus.
 The smaller piece of the structure indicated by the path.
+The focus
-The focus will be passed to the action.
+will be passed to the action.

-A Lens zooms in a piece of data within a larger structure. **A Lens must never fail to get or modify its focus.**
+A Lens zooms in a piece of data within a larger structure. **A Lens must never
-On the other hand, an Optional, is another optic just like a lens, but the focus may not exist
+fail to get or modify its focus.** Optional is another optic just like a lens,
+**but the focus may not exist**.

 We'll use the following records to put some examples: